Table of Contents Show

 10. Franklin Delano Roosevelt Boardwalk, Staten Island

 It is a combination of the Franklin Delano Roosevelt boardwalk and beach area.
-The south and midland beach stretch 5 kilometres from Staten island fort Wadsworth to Miller Field’s gateway national recreation area.
+The south and midland beaches stretch 5 kilometers from Staten Island Fort Wadsworth to Miller Field’s gateway national recreation area.

 11. Fort Tilden Beach

-During the weekends in the summer, the Fort Tilden beach in Queens, New York City, shows much sign of human activity even though it is located in densely populated areas.
-Some ferries allow the visitors to look at the shore of the Fort Tilden beach and beach buses give the visitors a good tour of the best beaches in new york.
+During the weekends in the summer, Fort Tilden Beach in Queens, New York City, shows much sign of human activity even though it is located in a densely populated area.

 12. Sandy Hook

-The south beach in Staten Island is the newest and has only been open to the public since 2011.
-The beach is situated in Great Kills Park, the beach was once part of an oceanfront bungalow colony, but now it’s an alternative to some other beaches in Staten Island.
+The South Beach in Staten Island is the newest and has only been open to the public since 2011.
+The beach is situated in Great Kills Park, once part of an oceanfront bungalow colony, but now it’s an alternative to some other beaches in Staten Island.